lucas-oma/vectorDB_from_scratch/README.md

 - Ensures exclusive access for writers to avoid starvation
 - Critical for production environments

-### 2. MongoDB Persistence
+### 3. MongoDB Persistence
 **Choice**: Used MongoDB for data persistence.

 **Reason**:
 - Flexible schema for metadata storage
 - Good performance for document-based data
 - Ensures data survival across restarts, and can recreate indexes from it

-### 3. (pseudo) Layered Architecture
-**Choice**: Clean separation between API, Vector DB Service, Storage, and Index layers.

-**Reason**:
-- Easy to test and maintain
-- Easy to  switch storage backends and/or implement more sophisticated sotrage orchestrators
-- Easy to create new index types
+- Indexes are also automatically rebuilt from persistent data when the service starts up

-### 5. Pydantic Models
+### 4. Pydantic Models
 **Choice**: Used Pydantic for data validation and serialization.

 **Reason**:
 - Automatic API documentation generation
 - Runtime type checking and validation
-- Clean, semi-typed declarative schema definition
+- Clean, (semi) typed declarative schema definition

 ### Environment Variables